 While the company reported unprecedented growth in Q2 and Q3 on a year-on-year basis, Q4 results were no different.
-Further, The same trend continued in Q1 and Q2 of 2021 as well.
+Further, The same trend continued in first nine months of 2021 as well.

 Below are key drivers of Goldman Sachs’ value that present opportunities for upside or downside to the current Trefis price estimate for the company’s stock:

 For additional details, select a driver above or select a division from the interactive Trefis split for Goldman Sachs at the top of the company page.

 Goldman Sachs is a leading global financial services firm with offices in over 30 countries.
 The company offers investment banking, securities, and investment management services to corporate, institutional, government, and high-net-worth individual clients.

 The average yield for Goldman’s equity trading business over the period 2014-18 has been 6.6% - compared to a figure of 3.5% for the FICC business over the same period.
 As a result, equity trading revenues were 29% more than FICC revenues in 2018, despite the equity trading desk being just one-third the size of the FICC trading unit in terms of trading portfolio size.